 |Water Tank||10 ounces|

 In terms of quilting, this is an awesome choice.
-The iTouch technology makes it easy to slide the iron without having to lift it.
+The rapid even heat technology will be a lifesaver for those who despise long ironing time.
 It will be your new best friend if you’re a quilter.
-It has 1600 watts of power, auto shut-off and three amazing steam settings.
+It has 1700 watts of power, 3-way auto shut-off, and temperature control settings.

 Why We Love It

-It’s important your iron is easy to glide when it comes to quilting.
+It’s important that your iron is easy to glide when it comes to quilting.
 The stainless steel soleplate here is amazing for quilting.
-It’s extra thick and has a mirror glide finish.
-It retains heat amazingly and has more steam holes for a consistent steam flow.
+It’s extra thick and is made of professional-grade materials.
+It retains heat amazingly and has axially-aligned steam holes.

 Powerful but Safe

-The Oliso iron is super powerful.
-It has 1600 watts of power and heats up rapidly.
+The PurSteam iron is super powerful.
+It has 1700 watts of power and heats up rapidly.
 You can use this iron within seconds of turning it on.
 It’s the perfect tool for quilting.
 Plus, it automatically shuts off after eight minutes if standing, or 30 seconds if it’s been knocked over.

 Keep In Mind